freezefawn/pluralsurvivalguide/primer.md

 There are things that are common, just as switching control of the body, having memory or perspective weirdness when you aren’t ‘at the wheel’, or being able to communicate mentally, but these aren't guaranteed either.
 Many people will also describe similar experiences in different ways because they have different frameworks they are using.
-Some systems are more indistinct and the those in them are blurry, and others are very separate.
+Some systems are more indistinct and those in them blur together, and others are very separate.
 Some systems have a lot of dysfunction, others have very little or none.
-Some systems consider themselves all separate people, others consider themselves all states of the same person.
+Some systems consider themselves all separate people, others consider themselves all states or parts of the same person.

 The only thing we all share is being 'more than one'.